thosgood/this-weeks-finds/markdown/week9.md

 quite terse - probably due to the race that is going on - and is based
 on:

-A link calculus for 4-manifolds, by E. Cesar de Sa, in Topology of Low-Dimensional Manifolds, Proc.
-Second Sussex Conf., Lecture Notes in Math., vol. 722, Springer, Berlin, 1979, pp. 16-30,
+> _A link calculus for 4-manifolds_, by E. Cesar de Sa, in "Topology of Low-Dimensional Manifolds, Proc.
+Second Sussex Conf.", _Lecture Notes in Math._, vol. **722**, Springer, Berlin, 1979, pp. 16--30,

 so I should start by describing what little I understand of de Sa's work.